qq1012510777/cuDFNsys/README.md

 _cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++ and CMake.

-The directory _GenMultipleFamilies_ shows how to generate multiple families of fractures.

 <p align="center">
   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">
 </p>